Raku/advent/raku-advent-2020/local-drafts/p6steve-rudolph-on-raku.md

 # Rudolph on Raku

-## finding a way home to the North pole with Physics::Navigation
+## Finding a way home to the North pole with Physics::Navigation

 So, Rudolph has been worried about getting Santa and the other reindeer back home to the North Pole after an exhausting flight to visit all the (well-behaved) Children on the Globe.